 Before performing the isolating procedure, you need to confirm that the ONT is receiving power.
 In the case of a power disruption, the BBU will provide power to the ONT if an active battery is installed in the BBU.
 Follow the steps below to determine if the ONT has power.
 You will need a flat-head screwdriver to open the ONT, and we recommend taking a flashlight and a copy of these instructions with you, if possible.

 Note Although the lines are grounded, do not attempt to open the ONT or test the lines during rain, a thunderstorm, or other hazardous weather conditions.
 If there is a loud hum on the line, do not test the ONT.
-Call the Verizon Fiber Solutions Center.
+Call Verizon.
 To determine if the ONT has power: